braze-inc/braze-docs/_docs/_help/help_articles/segments/segment_showing_0_users.md

 ## Verify data transfer

 It is possible that the data you are filtering on is not being sent to Braze.
 To check which custom events are being sent to Braze, click **Custom Events** in the **Data** section.

+{% alert note %}
+If you are using our [updated navigation]({{site.baseurl}}/navigation), you can find **Custom Events** under **Data Settings**.
+{% endalert %}

 Select the custom event along with the specific dates and app to see what data is actually being transferred to Braze.
 If you notice that `0` data is being sent to Braze, the next step is to evaluate how you are sending the events to Braze.

 ![Graph that shows the custom event count as zero][29]